The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data quality dimensions and data pollution

 \subsection{Target Class Balance}

-Many ML approaches assume a relatively equal number of samples per target class, i.e., a balanced dataset, to achieve satisfactory performance.
-Clustering or classification algorithms on top of a highly imbalanced dataset may fail at identifying structures or even miss smaller classes completely.
-For example, the k-Means algorithm suffers from the “uniform effect”, i.e., it recognizes clusters of approximately uniform sizes even if it is not the case in the input data~\cite{kumar2015subset}. \begin{definition} Given a dataset $d$ with $m$ target classes $cl_1,..., cl_m$ of $n_{cl_1},..., n_{cl_m}$ samples per class, respectively, and $\forall i, j: 1 \leq i < j \leq m \iff n_{cl_i} \leq n_{cl_j}$, the target class \emph{imbalance} is defined as the sum of the pairwise differences between the number of samples per class:
+Many ML algorithms assume a relatively equal number of samples per target class, i.e., a balanced dataset, to achieve satisfactory performance.
+Clustering or classification algorithms on top of an imbalanced dataset may fail at identifying structures or even miss smaller classes completely.
+For example, the $k$-Means algorithm suffers from the ``uniform effect'', i.e., it recognizes clusters of approximately uniform sizes even if they are not present in the input data~\cite{kumar2015subset}. \begin{definition} Given a dataset~$d$ with~$m$ target classes $cl_1,..., cl_m$ of~$n_{cl_1},..., n_{cl_m}$ samples per class, respectively, and~$\forall i, j: 1 \leq i < j \leq m \iff n_{cl_i} \leq n_{cl_j}$, the target class \emph{imbalance} is defined as the sum of the pairwise differences between the number of samples per class:

-\end{definition} As the worst imbalance case, we assume a maximal imbalanced dataset $w$ that has $\lceil m/2 \rceil$ classes with $n_{\mathit{cmax}}$ samples and the remaining classes have 0~samples, where $n_{\mathit{cmax}}$ is the maximum number of sample that a class can have\PaperLong{\ (see Figure~\ref{fig:classbalance-worst-case})}.
-The target class imbalance of such a dataset is $\varepsilon = \lceil m/2 \rceil \cdot \lfloor m/2 \rfloor \cdot n_{\mathit{cmax}}$.\PaperLong{\ This is clearly a hypothetical case, as no class exists if it has $0$ samples; otherwise we could add infinite classes with $0$ samples to each dataset.
+\end{definition} As the worst imbalance case, we assume a maximal imbalanced dataset that has~$\lceil m/2 \rceil$ classes with~$n_{\mathit{cmax}}$ samples and the remaining classes have~0~samples, where~$n_{\mathit{cmax}}$ is the maximum number of samples that a class can have\PaperLong{(see Figure~\ref{fig:classbalance-worst-case})}.
+The target class imbalance of such a dataset is~$\varepsilon = \lceil m/2 \rceil \cdot \lfloor m/2 \rfloor \cdot n_{\mathit{cmax}}$.\PaperLong{This is clearly a hypothetical case, as no class exists if it has~$0$ samples; otherwise we could add infinite classes with~$0$ samples to each dataset.
 However, this constructed the worst case allows us to define the target class balance quality measure.}

-\begin{definition} The target class \emph{balance} of a dataset $d$ is the deviation from its imbalance score, normalized by the imbalance score of the worst case.
+\begin{definition} The target class \emph{balance} of a dataset~$d$ is the deviation from its imbalance score, normalized by the imbalance score of the worst case.